FirestormAngel/raspberry-documentation/README.md

 * Step 1: Add a iptables configuration file on disk
 * Step 2: Add the permanent statements to the configuration file
 * Step 3: Add the raspberry load the iptables configuration at startup
-* Step 4: Restart the Raspberry Pi and log back in again
+* Step 4: Load the iptables configuration
 * Step 5: Verify the ip tables configuration

 Step 1: Add a iptables configuration file on disk